LJimenezGracia/AD-ACLF_cirrhosis_HSAtreatment/README.md

 This is the GitHub repository for the **Innate and Adaptive Immune Cells in Patients with Acutely Decompensated Cirrhosis Treated with Albumin** manuscript.

-*This manuscript is currently under review process.*
+*This manuscript is currently under submission process.*

 ## Abstract